splynx/docs/files/en/customer_portal/change_plan_from_customer_portal/change_plan_from_customer_portal.md

 The support representative, using admin portal, can change the customer's service in their profile, to do that navigate to **Services** tab and click on the <icon class="image-icon">![Change plan](change_plan.png)</icon> (Change plan) icon near the required plan.

 ![](img_ks_000009.png)

-In order to change tariff for multiple customers, please use the following guide - [Tariff Change](configuring_tariff_plans/tariff_change/tariff_change.md)

 </p>
 </details>